afpeluso/morse-code-pi/README.md

 A buzzer on Pin 15 (GPIO22) plays audio feedback when a keypress is detected.

-Uses the [pigpio's PWM](http://abyz.co.uk/rpi/pigpio/python.html#set_PWM_frequency) (Pulse Width Modulation) with frequency and duty cycle settable in the config file.
+Uses [pigpio's PWM](http://abyz.co.uk/rpi/pigpio/python.html#set_PWM_frequency) (Pulse Width Modulation) with frequency and duty cycle settable in the config file.